-If you want to apply to Waldorf University, there is no application fee, which means it is free to apply.
+If you are thinking about applying to Waldorf University, there is no application fee, which means it is free to apply.

 |Mean Unweighted GPA||3.1|